complyue/hadui/README.md

 > no backend.
 So comes Hadui - web UI to Haskell programs in backend.

 The idea behind Hadui is rather simple, just to use a web browser in place of the traditional terminal based console UI.
-After that, web technologies (HTML5/WebGL) based GUI & Visualization become native for Haskell programs.
+Therefore, web technologies (HTML5/WebGL) based GUI & Visualization become native for Haskell programs.